The Time I Wrote A Story Full Of Nostalgia

 In other words, there’s a place for artsy and a place for straightforward, and in practical fact the two sort of blend around and into each other.
 There’s also a place for fiction deliberately made to convey a message (in fact, to convey messages about the value and hazard of scientific investigation and exploration was the reason science fiction became a thing) and fiction made with no particular message at all in mind.

-“Child Full Of Stars” was my little visit with the straightforward stories I remember from my youth.
+“Child Full Of Stars” was my little deliberate visit with the straightforward stories I remember from my youth.
 Are there messages in it, political or otherwise?
 Of course!
 All fiction carries messages even if the writer tries really, really, really hard not to put any messages in.
 Messages are unavoidable.
 Words carry messages by their purpose.
-How they are arranged, the story the tell and exactly how and what is written and what is not written are factors packed more full of messages than a bowl of Fruity Pebbles is packed full of sugar and food dye.
+How they are arranged, the story they tell and exactly how and what is written and what is not written are factors packed more full of messages than a bowl of Fruity Pebbles is packed full of sugar and food dye.

 I didn’t write CFOS with a particular message in mind when I wrote it.
 I wrote it to take a little stroll through fond memories, and perhaps it will bring out a few of your own if you choose to read it.
 And perhaps you’ll find a message or ten in it.
 Maybe I’d recognize what you find — or maybe I’d be surprised.
 Writers are often surprised by the interpretations that readers bring to stories.
 That’s just one more great aspect of writing.